RichardCheng20/myAINote/cs561笔记/w2 Search Algorithms.md

 use an evaluation function for each node; estimate of **“desirability”** expand most desirable unexpanded node.

+heuristic function:  estimated cost of the cheapest path from the <u>state at node n to a goal state</u>

+Admissible = never over estimate the future,

+Consistent = one step can never be worse than two steps.

+consitent then must be admissible

 **QueueingFn** = insert successors in decreasing order of desirability

 **Special cases:** 这些都是desirable的选择条件: